Kerry Mills

 Kerry Mills (né Frederick Allen Mills; 1 February 1869 in Philadelphia – 5 December 1948 in Hawthorne, California), publishing also as F.A.
-Mills was an American ragtime composer and music publishing executive of popular music during the Tin Pan Alley era.
+Mills, was an American ragtime composer and music publishing executive of popular music during the Tin Pan Alley era.
 His stylistically diverse music ranged from ragtime through cakewalk to marches.
 He was most prolific between 1895 and 1918.

 Career

 Mills trained as a violinist and was head of the Violin Department of the University of Michigan School of Music when he began composing.
-He moved to New York City in 1895 and started a music publishing firm, (F. A. Mills Music Publisher), publishing his own work and that of others.
+He moved to New York City in 1895 and started a music publishing firm, F. A. Mills Music Publisher, publishing his own work and that of others.
+The company went bankrupt in 1915 and was acquired by Maurice Richmond, who sold on many of the songs.